Richard-J-Oconnor/Active-Directory-Deployment/README.md

 Once the check is complete, click install.
 (Note: This will restart the VM, so the connection with the remote desktop will end.) <br/>
 <img width="753" height="555" alt="image" src="https://github.com/user-attachments/assets/cd6bc295-90ac-4934-9b59-8eafb84f3e65" />

 Reconnect to the Domain Controller VM.
-The username will be (domain\username), i.e "mydomain.com\labuser" in this instance. <br/>
+The username will be (domain\username), i.e, "mydomain.com\labuser" in this instance. <br/>

 Upon successful login, open "Active Directory Users and Computers".
 Right-click on the domain to create a new Organizational Unit. <br/>
 <img width="637" height="528" alt="image" src="https://github.com/user-attachments/assets/d8242f84-1dd7-4183-a158-c729c5ddea12" /> <br/>